Ciaxur/ovpn-server-config/README.md

 a tunnel with a given server, provided under [openvpn-data/server.ovpn](./openvpn-data/server.ovpn), for which to be contained within that container.
 This is to enable the user to build on top of an openvpn client.

+The OpenVPN Client allows invoking a `background_task.sh`(*./openvpn-data/background_task.sh*) script as part of staring up the container.
+This allows for extensive use of the client container.

 ### IP Tables Setup
 There is a helper script for setting everything up called `setup_iptables.sh`.
 Simply invoke using `sudo`.